armbian/build/README.md

 ## Armbian Partners

 Armbian's partnership program helps to support Armbian and the Armbian community!
-Please take a moment to familiarize your self with our Partners:
+Please take a moment to familiarize yourself with our Partners:
 - [Click here to visit our Partners page!](https://armbian.com/partners)
 - [How can I become a Partner?](https://forum.armbian.com/subscriptions)